oalvay/cltzz/README.md

 # TTDS CW3

-⚠️always `git pull` before you start to work⚠️
+⚠️always `git pull` before you start to work, and `git push` after your work⚠️

 A guide to use git if you are not familar with it: [git novice](http://swcarpentry.github.io/git-novice/)